elcriz/ADHDo/docs/DRAG-DROP-IMPLEMENTATION.md

 - **Visual Feedback**: Clear visual indicators during drag operations
 - **Backend Persistence**: Order changes are automatically saved to the database
 - **Hierarchical Structure**: Maintains parent-child todo relationships during reordering
+- **Auto Top Insertion Integration**: Works seamlessly with the new feature where todos are automatically added at the top

 ## Technical Implementation